jeron-diovis/vite-split-config/README.md

 **`function merge(a: object, b: object): object`**

-Function used internally to recursively merge chunks together.
+Helper used internally for recursive chunks merging.
 Exported just in case, if you want to do something custom.

 ## Hints